-PLAN – Establish objectives and draft your plans (analyze your organization’s current systems, establish overall objectives, set interim targets for review and develop plans to achieve them)
+- PLAN – Establish objectives and draft your plans (analyze your organization’s current systems, establish overall objectives, set interim targets for review and develop plans to achieve them)

 - DO – Implement your plans within a structured management framework

 - CHECK – Measure and monitor your actual results against your planned objectives

 - ACT – Correct and improve your plans to meet and exceed your planned results

 There are a whole host of reporting frameworks, standards and guidelines out there, and it may be difficult to know which one to pick.

 Some, such as Global Reporting Initiative (GRI) and Sustainable Development Goals (SDGs) are not industry-specific.
 Some may be topic-specific, such as International Standards Organisation (ISO).
 There are also those, Task Force on Climate-related Financial Disclosures (TCFD) for example, which is specific to climate change.